 Workers’ compensation provides protection for employees injured on the job.
 You don’t have to show that your employer did anything wrong.
 You may be eligible for workers’ compensation benefits even if the accident was partly or entirely your fault, so long as you weren’t knowingly violating any specific rules and policies of your employer.
 At East Coast Trial Lawyers, we serve clients who were injured at work while working anywhere in Virginia.
-Our Virginia Beach Workers Comp Attorneys will offer you a free consultation on your case when you contact us.
+Our Virginia Beach Workers’ Comp attorneys will offer you a confidential consultation on your case when you contact us online.

 Under Virginia law, you may receive benefits for any injury that happened as a direct result of your job, even if that injury happened away from the place you usually work.
 When you’ve been injured at work, you may be eligible for the following benefits: